-Although exercising the core can be done without any equipment as you get stronger the need to push the boundaries might call for a little help.
+Although exercising ab muscles can be done without any equipment as you get stronger the need to push the boundaries might call for assistance.

 Exercise balls, Fit balls, or the half Bosu ball are great for exercising the smaller interconnecting anterior muscles of any group as you make minor adjustments whilst holding positions or performing small movements on the ball.

 Doing crunch-type movements with an exercise ball will also ease the strain on the lower back.

 Incredibly useful for improving balance and coordination so maybe something us older participants should make time for.